-- If properly tested and accurately labeled, broad spectrum CBD and isolates are THC-free and won’t cause a failed drug test; full spectrum CBD contains minor amounts of THC levels and could lead to a positive test result, depending on the THC concentration and dosage taken.
+- If properly tested and accurately labeled, broad spectrum CBD and isolates are THC-free and won’t cause a failed drug test, whereas a full spectrum CBD product contains minor amounts of THC levels and could lead to a positive test result, depending on the THC concentration and dosage taken.

 What Exactly is CBD?

 CBD-short for cannabidiol-is a naturally occurring compound found in the flower of both hemp and marijuana.
 The societal connotations surrounding these two species may be quite disparate, but in reality, hemp and marijuana are simply two names for the same plant: Cannabis sativa , or just cannabis.

 There is, however, a legal distinction between the two:

 - Hemp – Cannabis plants with 0.3% or less THC, measured by dry weight; alternatively, cannabis that can’t give you a “high.”

 - Marijuana – Cannabis plants with more than 0.3% THC, which is enough to produce a mild high; certain strains have much higher THC levels and create more pronounced effects.

 CBD is found in both hemp and marijuana, but it’s not the ingredient that produces a high.
 When appropriately isolated from the cannabis plant, CBD maintains its therapeutic properties without the “stoned” feeling that accompanies marijuana.
 It’s used widely as a natural substitute for harsh pharmaceutical treatments, though scientists are still in the process of studying and testing its specific medical benefits.

 Drug Testing for CBD